IRS Crypto Audits: What to Expect & How to Prepare

 Automatic Transaction Import and Classification

-KoinX connects with all major crypto exchanges, wallets, and blockchains through API integration or CSV uploads.
-It automatically fetches your complete transaction history and categorizes each activity—whether it’s a trade, staking reward, airdrop, or DeFi transaction.
-This helps maintain accurate and up-to-date records across platforms.
+KoinX connects with 800+ exchanges, wallets, and blockchains through APIs or CSV uploads.
+It pulls your complete transaction history and categorises every activity, trades, staking rewards, airdrops, P2P transfers, and DeFi actions.
+This ensures accurate, consolidated records across all platforms.

 Real-Time Gain, Loss, and Income Tracking